 The following are public reports from historical monitoring programs in the Beetaloo Sub-basin.
 These reports relate to hydraulic fracturing and ongoing monitoring programs conducted by interest holders.

 Groundwater monitoring serves as an indicator for the identification of both natural or human-induced changes in the groundwater quality and quantity.
 Therefore, interest holders are required to conduct robust groundwater monitoring programs.

-View all the public reports from groundwater monitoring programs, conducted by interest holders in compliance with the Code in the Beetaloo Sub-Basin.
+Read more on public reports from groundwater monitoring, conducted by interest holders in compliance with the code in the Beetaloo Sub-Basin.